iturner72/book-notes/the_4-hour_work-week.md

 discussions that executives from big five accounting and management consulting firms routinely charge clients six figures for research reports that are then farmed to India for low four figures.
-* 138 Besides simple disaster avoidance, a group atructure provides a pool of talent that allows you to assign multiple tasks without bothering to find a new person with the qualifications.
+* 138 Besides simple disaster avoidance, a group structure provides a pool of talent that allows you to assign multiple tasks without bothering to find a new person with the qualifications.
 Brickwork and YMII both exemplify this type of structure and provide a single point of contact, a personal account